What Does a Mortgage Broker Do? (With Skills and Salary)

 3. Meet continuing education requirements

-Throughout your career, you will need to take continuing education classes as recommended by the NMLS to keep your license current.
-When you renew your license annually, you will submit proof of your continuing education.
+Throughout your career, you often have requirements to take continuing education classes as recommended by the NMLS to keep your license current.
+When you renew your license annually, you submit proof of your continuing education.
+This ensures you continue to learn and master the skills you need for success as a mortgage broker.

 Some mortgage brokers work with established companies that assist in building client relationships quickly.
 Other brokers work independently or on a contract basis.
-If you want to work with other brokers in an office setting that offers administrative support, search for jobs in broker companies.
+If you want to work with other brokers in an office setting that offers administrative support, search for jobs in brokerage firms.
 You can also search for contract positions to gain traction in the field and eventually become a self-employed broker.

 5. Gain experience